Table of contents:

 For a more detailed description of the SHARUCD model framework, see [8,9].
 The SHARUCD model is able to describe the dynamics observed for PCR tested positive cases, hospitalizations, intensive care units (ICUs) admissions, deceased and finally the recovered.
 Keeping the biological parameters for COVID-19 in the range of the recent research findings, but adjusting to the phenomenological data description, the models were able to explain well the exponential phase of the epidemic and fixed to evaluate the effect of the imposed control measures.
 With good predictability so far, consistent with the updated data, we continue this work while the imposed restrictions are relaxed and closely monitored.
 The deterministic version of the refined model is given by a differential equation system for all classes, including the recording classes of cumulative cases CH, CA, CR and CU by

 Note, that in original versions of the SHARUCD model we had included ICU admissions similar to other transitions like progression to deceased, but then due to the observed synchronization of transitions to hospitalization and asymptomatic cases (see section 4.4), we refined the model, changing the transition into ICU admissions from the previous assumption of hospitalized patients recovering with recovery rate γ, being admitted to ICU facilities with rate ν or dying with disease induced death rate μ by the assumption that ICU admissions are consequence of disease severity prone to hospitalization analogously to rate η.
-The improved transitions are given in blue in the ODE system above.

 4.1.
 Modeling the effects of the control measures (First phase):